onap/cps-ncmp-dmi-plugin/docs/modeling.rst

    :maxdepth: 1

 The DMI-Plugin acts as a proxy and as such does not have its own data model.
-For more information on the data which is passed through the DMI-Plugin, please refer to :ref:`NCMP Modeling<onap-cps:ncmp-modelling>`.
+For more information on the data which is passed through the DMI-Plugin, please refer to :ref:`NCMP Modeling<onap-cps:cps_ncmp_modelling>`.